thingyjp/thingymcconfig/README.md

 The intention is to make this as simple as possible and for now only one network can be configured at once.

+Requests and responses are done over HTTPS(not implemented yet) and serialised as JSON.
+These aren't really lightweight but good HTTP and JSON libraries exist for almost every platform.

+The thing will present it's unique certificate so that you can validate it's identity while the HTTPS connection is being made.
+Your HTTP client should only trust the CA used to sign said certificate.

 Any client app should use the "scan" endpoint to get a list of access points the thing itself can see instead of using any local data.